-The new center — which will accommodate the relocation and expansion of the oncology service from the college's Veterinary Teaching Hospital in Blacksburg — will capitalize on a strikingly rare opportunity to integrate researchers investigating a range of human and veterinary biomedical interests that seek to advance cancer treatment in pets and people alike.
+The new center, which accommodated the relocation and expansion of the oncology service from the college's Veterinary Teaching Hospital in Blacksburg, capitalizes on a strikingly rare opportunity to integrate researchers investigating human and veterinary biomedical interests that seek to advance cancer treatment in pets and people alike.

 To discuss how your gift can make an impact on the future of cancer care and research, contact Sandy Torget at firstname.lastname@example.org or 540-231-4716.